-Situations where serious injuries may or have occurred (e.g., building collapses, fires, explosions)

-☐ Situations that cause major disruption to campus operations (e.g., weather-related situations, gas leaks, chemical spills, power outages, water emergencies)

-Any other non-criminal situations that represent a threat to the campus community
+- A. Situations where serious injuries may or have occurred (e.g., building collapses, fires, explosions) - B. Situations that cause major disruption to campus operations (e.g., weather-related situations, gas leaks, chemical spills, power outages, water emergencies) - C. Any other non-criminal situations that represent a threat to the campus community

-V. PROCEDURES
+VII.
+PROCEDURES

-Authority to Issue Timely Warnings and Emergency Notifications A.
+A. Authority to Issue Timely Warnings and Emergency Notifications

-The Chief of Police or their designee will inform the Vice Chancellor for Business Affairs or their designee of any situation that may warrant the issuance of a Timely Warning or Emergency Notification.
-The Vice Chancellor or their designee will approve the issuance of a notification before it is disseminated to the University community; provided, however, that if the Chief of Police or their designee believes that a Timely Warning or Emergency Notification must be issued immediately in order to ensure the safety of the campus community, they may approve the issuance of a Timely Warning or Emergency Notification without consultation.
+The Chief of Police or his/her designee will inform the Vice Chancellor for Business Affairs or his/her designee of any situation that may warrant the issuance of a Timely Warning or Emergency Notification.
+The Vice Chancellor or his/her designee will approve the issuance of a notification before it is disseminated to the University community; provided, however, that if the Chief of Police or his/her designee believes that a Timely Warning or Emergency Notification must be issued immediately in order to ensure the safety of the campus community, he/she may approve the issuance of a Timely Warning or Emergency Notification without consultation.